pqabelian/abelian-community-website/docs/guide/mining/cpu-mining.md

 version_abelcpuminer: v0.13.2
 ---

-# Abelian CPU Mining User Guide
+# ABEL-ETHash CPU Mining User Guide

-This document explains how to run CPU mining for the Abelian blockchain, covering both solo mining using the built-in CPU miner and pool mining options.
+This document explains how to run ABEL-ETHash CPU mining for the Abelian blockchain, covering both solo mining using the built-in CPU miner and pool mining options.

 Please refer to the [Abelian Applications Basics](/guide/) to understand the software architecture and choose between solo mining or joining a mining pool.

 Visit the Abelian official website's download page to download the appropriate mining client.

 All operations are performed via the Command Line Interface (CLI).
 For Linux, open the Terminal; for Windows, open PowerShell or any shell application of your choice.

 ## Overview